What is the Set (M) Form?

 - It is mandatory to provide honest information about your personal history in section 9 of the form.
 If you do not complete this part, your application will not be processed.
 Making a false statement is also an offence that can result in your arrest;

-- You must send the correct fee to cover also your dependants’ application;
+- You must send the correct fee to the Home Office to cover also your dependants’ application;

 - If you are applying for your children under the age of 18, you must provide their birth certificate or other evidence of your kinship;

 - If you are under the age of 18, your parents or legal guardians must sign your Set M Form.

 When you submit your Set M Form, you do not want to make any mistakes.
 If you fail to complete one of its sections or if documents are missing, your application will be refused.
 You may also lose your application fee with a further fee of £25 for administrative services.

 For this reason, it is always recommended to have your legal adviser check your Set (M) Form before you submit it.
 At IAS, our immigration lawyers are ready to provide their best guidance to let you and your beloved ones settle in the UK.
 We can assess your ILR eligibility and help you complete your Set M application form.